muq2002/SpirometerProject/README.md

 3. **Pre- and Post-Surgery Evaluation**: Spirometry can be used to evaluate patients' lung function before and after surgery, ensuring their respiratory health is maintained.

-4. **Workplace Safety**: In industries where workers are exposed to airborne hazards, spirometry tests can monitor the effects of exposure and safeguard employee health.

-5. **Clinical Trials**: Spirometry data is often used in clinical trials for respiratory drugs and treatments to evaluate efficacy and safety.
+4. **Clinical Trials**: Spirometry data is often used in clinical trials for respiratory drugs and treatments to evaluate efficacy and safety.

 ## Features